Beetrack/bunny_subscriber/README.md

 # BunnySubscriber

 Simple RabbitMQ subscriber for ruby and rails applications using [Bunny](https://github.com/ruby-amqp/bunny).
-Heavily based on [Sneakers](https://github.com/jondot/sneakers), it provides a simple way to connect to RabbitMQ as a subscriber.
+Heavily inspired by [Sneakers](https://github.com/jondot/sneakers), it provides a simple way to connect to RabbitMQ as a subscriber.
 But its goal is not to be a background job processing framework; just a subscriber to connect to other services that use RabbitMQ.
 For this reason `BunnySubscriber` does not provide a way to enqueue jobs, nor does it have scheduling jobs or retries with configurable times.
 If you want this features, `BunnySubscriber` works great with other background job processing tools, like `Sidekiq` or `Resque`.
 Or you can just use `Sneakers` directly.

 ## Installation